Mridul-gupta678/pricepilot/README.md

 - Provision backend service (Render) with Python runtime
 - Configure environment: `PORT` (default 8000), persistent disk for SQLite if needed
 - Enable CORS for the frontend origin (GitHub Pages domain)
-- Install runtime dependencies using `requirements.txt`
+- Install runtime dependencies using `requirements.txt`...

 3) Execute the deployment
 - Connect Render service to this GitHub repo and select auto-deploy